xiaodre21/comparison_of_viral_detection_methods/README.md

 - utils
 - metadata_table.xlsx

-### 7 - After you've ran the script, 2 files will be created:
-- script_results
-- latest_virus_taxonomy.xlsx

-### 8 - The analysis folder should look like:
+### 7 - After you've ran the script the analysis folder should look like:
 - fastq.gz
 - main
 - pool_results